you-zhou/notes/dev.md

 ```

 Note:
-Typically you don’t manually set `sys.path or PYTHONPATH, normally you install libraries, and the installer puts them in the correct location.
+Typically you don’t manually set `sys.path` or `PYTHONPATH`, normally you install libraries, and the installer puts them in the correct location.

 ### dir and help